Codebiosys/veripy/README.md

 ## Running the Tests

-Veri-Py is built on Behave.
+VeriPy is built on Behave.
 As such any files ending in `.feature` inside of the `features/` directory will be run when the application starts.
-Veri-Py comes with a sample set of tests demonstrating how to use the statements.
+VeriPy comes with a sample set of tests demonstrating how to use the statements.
 To run these or any custom tests, use the following command:

 ```bash
 behave veripy/features/